 - optic nerve evaluation

-- the use of diagnostic studies such as visual field testing, ultrasound biomicroscopy, and optic nerve and nerve fiber layer imaging
+- the use of diagnostic studies such as visual field testing, ultrasound biomicroscopy, anterior segment OCT, and optic nerve and nerve fiber layer imaging

 At the VA Medical Center, the second-year resident is responsible for running a busy, general clinic.
 Subspecialty clinics are held at the VA in all major areas.
 During this rotation, the resident typically will:

-- perform three ophthalmic plastic surgery cases per week.
+- perform three to five ophthalmic plastic surgery cases per week

-The VA Medical Center provides the bulk of the Class 1 (primary surgeon) anterior segment surgical experience during the residency.
-With the introduction of modern cataract surgery technology, including phacoemulsification, clear cornea incisions, foldable lenses, and topical anesthesia, a dramatic increase in OR efficiency has ensued.
-As a result, the cataract surgery volumes at the VA Medical Center have doubled over the past five years.
-Third year residents at the VA typically perform around 120 phacoemulsifications a year.
-In addition, third year residents usually perform 4-8 trabeculectomies, several vitrectomies and scleral buckles, and 1-2 penetrating keratoplasties.
+- Two rotations at the VA Medical Center provide the bulk of the Class 1 (primary surgeon) anterior segment surgical experience during the residency.
+The strengths of the VA surgical experience are high volume clear-corneal incision phacoemulsification cataract surgery, trabeculectomy, glaucoma drainage device implantation, and minimally-invasive glaucoma surgeries (MIGS).
+Third year residents at the VA typically perform around 120 to 150 phacoemulsifications a year.
+In addition, third year residents usually perform 10-15 trabeculectomies or tubes, and 1-2 penetrating and lamellar keratoplasties.